Ritesh286/Elite-Techno-Groups-Internship-Works/README.md

 This repository is having all the codes used for IMS and summer olympics data analysis projects assigned by Elite Techno Groups

 # Folders present in repository
-> IMS using JSON (Files Present - JSON based IMS.ipynb , Product Record.json , Sales.json)
+> IMS using JSON (Files Present - JSON based IMS.ipynb , Product Record.json , Sales.txt)

 > Summer Olympics Data analysis (Files Present - Summer.ipynb , summer.csv)